awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-generating-http-responses-in-requests.md

 + Each header \(for example, `headers["accept"]` or `headers["host"]`\) is an array of key\-value pairs\.
 For a given header, the array contains one key\-value pair for each value in the generated response\.
 + `key` \(optional\) is the case\-sensitive name of the header as it appears in an HTTP request; for example, `accept` or `host`\.
 + Specify `value` as a header value\.
-+ If you do not include the header key portion of the key\-value pair, Lambda@Edge will automatically insert a header key using the header name that you provide\.
-Regardless of how you've formatted the header name, the header key that is inserted automatically will be formatted with initial capitalization for each part, separated by hyphens \(\-\)\.
++ If you do not include the header key portion of the key\-value pair, Lambda@Edge automatically inserts a header key using the header name that you provide\.
+Regardless of how you've formatted the header name, the header key that is inserted is automaticallyformatted with initial capitalization for each part, separated by hyphens \(\-\)\.

   For example, you can add a header like the following, without a header key: `'content-type': [{ value: 'text/html;charset=UTF-8' }]`